 - It provides a defendant with notice of the action filed against it.

 - It gives the defendant the opportunity to respond and defend itself.

 - It establishes the court’s power over the defendant.

 “Proper” service of process — that is, service of process that complies with the applicable rules and statutes — is required by the U.S. Constitution.
 To be more precise, it is required by the Due Process clauses of the 5th and 14th Amendments.
 These amendments say that any deprivation of life, liberty, or property must be preceded by notice and an opportunity to be heard.
 Without proper service of process, a court lacks the power to make a defendant pay money to the plaintiff or to order the defendant to take, or not take, any actions.

-For information on CT’s Registered Agent services contact a CT professional.
+For information on CT Corporation’s registered agent services contact a CT Corporation professional.